 Our Weekends and Public Holidays are Under Attack

-The decision by the Fair Work Commission and the Federal Government to cut penalty rates is unfair.
-Penalty rates make a world of difference to retail workers – they provide compensation for working unsocial hours and for sacrificing precious family time.
-These cuts will impact everyone, from the individuals and their families who rely on them for everyday living expenses, through to the Australian economy as a whole.
+In February 2017, the Fair Work Commission and the Federal Liberal Government cut Sunday and Public Holiday penalty rates.
+Penalty rates make a world of difference to retail workers – they provide compensation for working unsociable hours and for sacrificing precious family time.
+These cuts will impact everyone, from the individuals and their families – who rely on them for everyday living expenses – through to the Australian economy as a whole.

 This is an attack that retail workers and their families can’t afford and don’t deserve.

 The weekend and public holidays should be for everyone.

 The Fair Work Commission is cutting Sunday and Public Holiday Penalty Rates.
 The Prime Minister has the power to stop it, but is refusing.
 Some workers will lose up to $6,000 a year due to these savage cuts.
 Retail workers deserve a pay rise not a wage cut.

 Find out more at protectpenaltyrates.org.au

 South Australia’s Shop Trading Hours laws get the balance right.
 Big retail outlets need to close at 5pm on weekends and most stores close on Public Holidays, allowing workers to spend time with their families.
 The State Liberal Government want to allow big supermarkets to open 7 days a week from midnight to 9pm, including most public holidays.

 Longer trading hours won’t mean there’s more money in people’s pockets.